Submissions

 4. Where applicable, confirm that all authors have approved the content and submission of the manuscript.

-5. Ensure that the manuscript has not been previously published or is currently under consideration by another journal.
+5. Ensure that the manuscript has not been previously published or is currently being considered by another journal.
 Please take every step possible to prevent plagiarism.

 6. Write your manuscript in clear and concise English with accurate grammar and spelling.

-7. Include an abstract of no more than 250 words and 5-7 keywords that accurately reflect the content of the manuscript.
+7. Include an abstract of no more than 250 words and 5-7 keywords that accurately reflect the manuscript's content.

 8. Ensure your manuscript is structured with clear sections, generally an introduction, subheadings in the body, a conclusion, and references.

-9. Include any necessary high-quality images, figures, and tables relevant to the content of the manuscript.
+9. Include any necessary high-quality images, figures, and tables relevant to the manuscript's content.

 10. Provide accurate and complete references following the Chicago Manual of Style (17th edition).